baltpeter/thesis-mobile-consent-dialogs/thesis/500_device-instrumentation-framework.md

 :   On Android, this starts the emulator and waits for it to finish booting.
 For that, it reads the boot animation state using `adb -e shell getprop init.svc.bootanim`{.sh} and waits until that returns `stopped` [@sprynAutomatedAndroidEmulator2020].
     We also run this command when the emulator has stopped responding (this seems to be caused by emulator bugs that happen with some apps).
 Thus, it first stops a potential previous running emulator before starting a new one.

     On iOS, this is a no-op since we are using a physical device that we cannot start automatically as the jailbreak requires manual steps (in particular, putting the device into DFU mode).
-The iPhone has to be started and jailbroken before the analysis is run.
+The iPhone has to be started and jailbroken before the analysis is run (see [@sec:instrumentation-device-prep]).

 Reset device
 :   On Android, this uses the emulator's snapshot features [@androidopensourceprojectcontributorsStartEmulatorCommand2020] to restore the emulator into a clean state by loading a predefined snapshot.